 Measures: approx. 14 in x 14 in x 4.25 in h (35.5 cm x 35.5 cm x 10.75)

 Recycling and conservation are important to me.
 Unless otherwise indicated, ALL of my papier mache items are made from recycled paper and other reclaimed materials, not pre-shredded store-bought mache.

 Have questions, or need help putting decorative pieces in this shop together?
 Contact me

 - I can help!

 SCALLOPED EDGE PAPER MACHE BOWL WITH ADINKRA DESIGN listed in:

-, host with the most, functional art, bowls, papier Renée, handmade harvest
+, hosting the holidays, functional art, bowls, papier Renée, handmade harvest